The group focuses on the development of exclusive arbitrage strategies, applying a selective opportunity-driven business model.

 Its main goal is to produce high levels of profitability every year and to ensure sustainable growth.
 Since its creation in 1995, ABC arbitrage has benefited from the diversity of new financial markets and an abundance of products.
 The group firmly believes that this trend will continue to provide the arbitrage business with new fields of endeavour and growth opportunities.

-ABC arbitrage group performances (excluding fair value adjustment) compare to other index
+ABC arbitrage group performances compare to CSHF index

 ABC arbitrage group develops three main activities